How to trade soybeans

 *It is important to remember that hours will vary in March, October and November, as countries shift to and from daylight savings on different days.

 Additional tips for soybean trading

 Soybeans are a highly volatile market due to the effect that weather conditions or diseases can have on crop yields year on year.
 With this in mind, it is important for traders to keep an eye on factors that could affect the supply of soybeans.

 This includes factors such as if other crops like corn are cheaper for a particular year, which would mean that soybeans would be in less demand for animal feed.
 Equally, if meat prices were to fall, then the demand for soy-based alternatives like tofu might experience a decline as well.

 Traders can keep up to date with commodities market news with IG’s news and events page.

 - Decide whether you want to trade soybeans, soybean oil or soybean meal

 - Create an account and deposit funds

-- Choose whether you want to trade CFDs
+- Choose to trade CFDs

 - Choose a trading strategy